IIlllII/bitbreeds-webrtc/README.md

 ### Debug
-To start firefox with logging, take a look in ./firefox_osx_webrtc_logging.sh:
+To start firefox with logging (this might be outdated), take a look in ./firefox_osx_webrtc_logging.sh:
 ```
 #!/bin/bash
 dat=`echo ~`